ssidhu1994/ssidhu1994/README.md

 <h2>Summary</h2>

-Experienced professional with a background in CAD and manufacturing, now transitioning to pursue a career in technology.
+Experienced professional with a background in CAD and Manufacturing, now transitioning to pursue a career in technology.
 Leveraging over 9 years of expertise in customer service, I am actively seeking opportunities in IT support to enhance user experiences and contribute to organizational success.
 Dedicated to continuous learning, I am pursuing the CompTIA A+ certification and have demonstrated proficiency in setting up and managing Active Directory environments, as shown in the Active Directory Lab project.

 <h2>👨‍💻 I.T.
 Projects:</h2>